 2. Uncover pipeline value

-In many industries, being able to provide your product or service quickly can make or break a sale.
-As a result, your supply chain infrastructure can play a part the success of your sales reps.
+In many industries, providing your product or service faster than your competition is your competitive edge and can make or break a sale.
+As a result, your supply chain infrastructure can play a part in your sales reps' success.

+If Rep A consistently closes sales at a higher rate, access to the product may be a factor.
 For example, Rep A's territory is within a 60-minute drive of your supply center.
 Rep B's territory is more than 120 minutes from the nearest supply center.
-If Rep A is consistently closing sales at a higher rate, access to the product may be a factor.

 You can use distance and drive time buffers from your supply or service centers to judge how close they are to each territory.
-It's not always possible to even this out between territories.
-However, if you know that one area is further and will have a more difficult time closing sales, you can compensate by including more opportunities in that territory.
+It's not always possible to even this out between regions.
+However, you know that one area is further and will have more difficulty closing sales.
+In that case, you can compensate by including more opportunities in that territory or readjusting the quota.

-Having this information can also be helpful when you're thinking about adding more distribution points to your network.
-When you've mapped your territories and supply centers, you can easily see which territories are under serviced.
+This information can also be helpful when considering adding more distribution points to your network.
+You can easily see which territories are under-serviced when you've mapped your regions and supply centers.

-Knowing where your competitors are located can help you better understand patterns in your sales and make strategic decisions.
-By adding this layer of data to your sales maps, you can strategically plan your territories, marketing and even future expansion of your business.
+Knowing competitor locations can help you better understand patterns in your sales and make strategic decisions.
+Adding this data layer to your sales maps lets you strategically plan your territories, marketing, and even future business expansion.

-How well do you understand your customer?
-If you know who your average customer is, you can use this information to gain insights about which areas are likely to perform well.
+How well do you understand your customers?
+If you know your average customer, you can use this information to gain insights about which areas are likely to perform well.

 For example, if you're selling home care for seniors, age demographics should be considered when mapping sales territories.
-A sales rep covering a town with a lot of retirees has a much higher chance of success than one covering an area with younger demographics.
-This disparity can lead to conflict, low morale and higher turnover.
-And, by mapping demographics and competitors, you can identify under-served areas of potential where you can create new territories.
+A sales rep covering a town with many retirees has a much higher chance of success than one covering an area with younger demographics.
+And by mapping demographics and competitors, you can identify under-served regions of potential where you can create new territories.

 How do I start mapping sales territories?